mgb45/ECE3091_resources/README.md

 ## Initial Setup

 I'll assume you have an operating system with a terminal, and that can ssh.
 On windows, check out the [windows subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and [putty](https://www.putty.org/).
+I will be using Ubuntu, which generally ships with terminal and ssh.

 I [installed Ubuntu 20.04 server](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview) on my raspberry pi, because I wanted a 64 bit operating system for PyTorch (see below).
 You could follow a similar process for the Raspbian Buster distribution pre-installed on your sd cards, but you won't be able to use PyTorch if you do this.